AstixxxX/RCE-demo/README.md

 - Implementing behavior-based detection (IoB) for malicious activities
 - Observing how system calls can be monitored at the kernel level

-The demo consists of two main components:
+The demo consists of three main components:
 1. **Vulnerable Web Server** - A Python Flask application with intentional command injection vulnerability
 2. **eBPF Sensor** - A kernel-level program that hooks `execve` and `connect` system calls to detect suspicious behavior
 3. **Attacker** - Intruder who has access to our infrastructure